-This is fortunately very, very rare side effect of Juvederm or Restylane.
+This is fortunately a very, very rare side effect of Juvederm or Restylane.
 How rare?
 Estimates are 1 out of 10,000+ patients.

 But here’s what to know just in case.
-Small bruises are common or even an occasional large bruise is fairly common.
+Small bruises are common; even an occasional large bruise is fairly common.
 The two areas at risk are around the base of the nose and the area where your frown lines are.
 If those turn dark purple or there’s blotchy red rash that extends out from the purple area onto the nose, upper lip or forehead, call your doctor right away, and don’t wait until Monday if it’s the weekend.
 This needs to be treated right away to avoid a scar.

 As with all cosmetic treatments, you should find an experienced injector in a reputable medical practice.